New playground at Rose Park in Billings!

-Community Outreach and Engagement Coordinator with Billings Parks and Rec Paul Reinhardt said the old playground at Rose Park was worn out.
-He added they have six certified playground equipment inspectors on staff.
+Community Outreach and Engagement Coordinator with Billings Parks and Rec Paul Reinhardt said the old playground at Rose Park was worn out after over 20 years of use.

+Reinhardt said they not only added a new playground, but have six certified playground equipment inspectors on staff now as well.

+The budget for the playground was $420,000, although Reinhardt expects the project will come in slightly under budget.

-He said about 700 people voted last summer on the type of playground they wanted to see at Rose Park.
+Reinhardt said about 700 people voted last summer on the type of playground they wanted to see at Rose Park, so that it was created by and for the community.

 Playground equipment was ordered in the fall and installation began in January.